 Software and service revenue consists of software license and service fees.
 Revenue from the software element is earned through the licensing or right to use the Company's software and from the sale of specific software products.
 Service fee income is earned through the sale of maintenance and technical support, training and installation.
 Forgent sells multiple elements within a single sale.
 The Company allocates the total fee to the various elements based on the relative fair values of the elements specific to the Company.
 The Company determines the fair value of each element in the arrangement based on vendor-specific objective evidence ("VSOE") of fair value.
 During fiscal year 2006, VSOE of fair value for the software, maintenance, and training and installation services are based on the prices charged for the software, maintenance and services when sold separately.
-Prior to fiscal year 2006, VSOE of fair value for the installation services was based upon the renewal rate specified in each contract; VSOE of fair value for than installation services was based on the prices charged for the residual method, the contract value is first allocated to the undelivered elements (maintenance and service elements) based upon their VSOE of fair value; the remaining contract value, including any discount, is allocated to the delivered element.
+Prior to fiscal year 2006, VSOE of fair value for maintenance was based upon the renewal rate specified in each contract; VSOE of fair value for training and installation services was based on the prices charged for these services when sold separately; and VSOE of fair value for the software element was not available and thus, software revenue was recognized under the residual method.
+Under the residual method, the contract value is first allocated to the undelivered elements (maintenance and service elements) based upon their VSOE of fair value; the remaining contract value, including any discount, is allocated to the delivered element.
 The establishment of VSOE of fair value for the software element during the year ended July 31, 2006 did not have a material impact on the Company's consolidated financial statements.
-Revenue allocated to maintenance and technical support is recognized upor the maintenance term (typically one year).
+Revenue allocated to maintenance and technical support is recognized ratably over the maintenance term (typically one year).
 Revenue allocated to installation and training is recognized upon completion of these services.
-The Company's training and installation services are not essential to the functionality of its products as such services can be provided by a third party or the customers themselves.
+The Company's training and installation services are not essential to the functionality of its products as such s

 The Company does not recognize revenue for agreements with rights of return, refundable fees, cancellation rights or acceptance clauses until such rights of return, refund or cancellation have expired or acceptance has occurred.
-The Company's arrangements with resellers do not allow for any rights of return.
+The Company's arrangements with resellers do not allow for any rights of return